Ko Poeura te Maunga (Poeura is my mountain)

-Before joining Te Punaka Owheo at Otago Polytech in Dunedin, Jody worked at Taieri College as a Physical Education and Health Teacher.
-Prior to working in Education Jody served in the New Zealand Defence Force (NZ Army) as a Physical Trainer, Recruitment Officer and Squadron Sergeant Major.
-A career of more than twenty years in the military has meant that he has held various leadership roles delivering both operational and strategic outcomes within the physical fitness and health fraternity for Soldiers, Sailors and Air-force personnel.
+Before joining Te Pūkenga, Otago Polytech in Dunedin, Jody worked at Taieri College as a Physical Education and Health Teacher.
+Prior to working in Education Jody served in the New Zealand Defence Force (NZ Army) as a Physical Trainer, Recruitment Warrant Officer, and Squadron Sergeant Major.
+A career of more than twenty years in the military has meant that he has held various leadership roles delivering both operational and strategic outcomes.
+Service to others has always been an important aspect of his mahi, especially for Kaimahi, Kaiako and Tauira.

-Jody has a philosophy of inclusive decision making, strength-based outcome and positive leadership mind set.
-This applies directly to working with Tauira (students), peers and Tuakana (leadership) to achieve desired goals and long-term visions.
-He has a firm belief that failure should not define who you are and is, in fact, the true gateway to success.
+Jody has a philosophy of inclusive decision making, strength-based outcomes and positive leadership mind set.
+He has a firm belief that failure should not define who you are, and is, in fact, the true gateway to success.
 Obstacles are viewed by Jody as an opportunity in disguise.
-He believes that even in the face of adversity and hardship everyone has the capacity/resilience for greatness.
+He believes that even in the face of adversity and hardship everyone has the capacity and resilience for greatness.